Finite-difference-based simulation and adjoint optimization of gas networks: The Network Model

 The implementation of the coupling conditions (C1) and (C2) builds on additional fluxes non-zero only at the boundary points of the pipes, added to the right-hand-side of the discrete version of the governing Euler equations \eqref{eq_euler_conti}-\eqref{eq_euler_momentum} and $m=\varrho u$.

 They might seem ad hoc, but they simply encode the information traveling in and out of the pipe.
 By this, these fluxes allow controlling the dynamics at the boundary, i.e. setting the boundary conditions.
 We refer to them as control fluxes in the following.
 Since the numerical discretization of the pipes by using SBP operators provides well-defined fluxes, analytical and numerical considerations are fully consistent, simplifying the argumentation.
+By this, the adjoint equations derived from the discrete scheme and the discretized adjoint equations obtained by discretizing the analytical derived adjoint equations are consistent.
 We assume in the following that the coupling conditions (C1) and (C2) are satisfied at the initial time.

-\paragraph{Coupling condition (C1) - equal pressure} As discussed above, for isothermal conditions the pressure and the density are directly linked by the speed of sound.
+As discussed above, for isothermal conditions the pressure and the density are directly linked by the speed of sound.
 Enforcing the same value for the density of all pipe endings in one junction forms the equal pressure condition (C1).
-To realize this constraint the control fluxes\footnote {The number of discretization points can vary between the pipes, however, we do not explicitly mark it ($N^\alpha\equiv N $). } $f^\alpha_{\varrho,j}$, $j=1,N$ at only the first and last point of each pipe $\alpha$ of the continuity equation :
+To realize this constraint, the control fluxes\footnote {The number of discretization points can vary between the pipes, however, we do not explicitly mark it ($N^\alpha\equiv N $). } $f^\alpha_{\varrho,j}$, $j=1,N$ are non-zero at only the first and last point of each pipe $\alpha$ of the continuity equation:

 Therein, $\widetilde{\partial_t \left( \varrho A \right)_j^{\alpha}}$ denotes the unmodified right-hand-side which can be evaluated for each pipe separately.
 Spatial integration over all pipes yields the total balance of mass which is changed by the physical fluxes and the control fluxes